-

 Colouring Cubic Graphs by Small Steiner Triple Systems

-Note: This is the main result of my "Magister" Thesis at Comenius University under my advisor Martin Škoviera, 2004.
+This is the main result of my "Magister" Thesis at Comenius University under supervision of my advisor Martin Škoviera, 2004.

 Download: